kaist-ina/BWA-MEME/README.md

 # To compile all binary executables run below command.
 # Put the highest number of available vCPU cores
+# You should also have cmake installed.
+Download by sudo apt-get install cmake
 make -j<num_threads>

 # Print version and Mode of compiled binary executable